alexk99/the_router/bras/bras_howto_eng.md

 You should manually up KNI interfaces and configure their MAC addresses once TheRouter has started.
 MAC address of a KNI interface should be equal to the MAC address of the router's interface coupled with the KNI.
-To figure out the MAC address of a VIF from use the output of the 'rcli sh vif' command.
+To figure out the MAC address of a VIF use the 'rcli sh vif' command.

 Example of a bash script that up kni interfaces and configure their MAC address: